get-on-the-bus/get-on-the-bus.github.io/README.md

-# You are Welcome to Get On the Bus
+# You are Welcome to Get on the Bus

 Team Get on the Bus is comprised of a diverse group of San Antonio locals who share the belief that public transportation is an important part of the infrastructure of a vibrant and growing city.